LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

   - `return true;` always return true

-Now, let's inject our code into the app:
+Now, let's inject our code into the app by adding `-l manual.js` to the `frida` command:

 ```Bash
 frida -U --codeshare akabe1/frida-multiple-unpinning -l manual.js -f tech.httptoolkit.pinning_demo
 ```

 This should be the result:

 ![](imgs/ssl-pinning-demo-all-green.png)